yashsahugtx/skype-docs/Skype/SDN/articles/unattended-installation-of-sdn-manager-and-dialog-listener.md

 > [!NOTE]
-> <P>Using unattended installation is an advanced feature.
+> Using unattended installation is an advanced feature.
 Not all parameters may be validated or report detailed errors.
-Use regular an installation and logging to investigate any issues you may experience. - for example, include:</P>
+Use a regular installation and log on to investigate any issues you may experience.
+> For example, include:
-> <P>msiexec /lv* install.log /i SkypeForBusinessSDNManager.msi &lt;your parameters&gt;</P>
+> `msiexec /lv* install.log /i SkypeForBusinessSDNManager.msi <your parameters>`.